zluo16/node-mocha-immersive-alum/README.md

 var url = ['http://reactquickly.co', 'https://www.manning.com/books/react-quickly']
 ```

-Next, we use `describe` with a string and function arguments to define the test suite:
+Next, we use `describe` with a string and function arguments to define the test suite.
+The first argument is a string of the object that we are testing. (object in a broad sense, it can be a module or a function).
+Typically it's a noun:

 ```js
 describe('name and url', function() {
 ```

-The next method is `it()`, think about it as the test case:
+The next method is `it()`, think about it as the test case.
+The first argument is the behavior, i.e., a plain english description of the expected behavior of the code we're testing:

 ```js
   it('must be a string', function(done){